Onuachu and Dessers lead Genk past Nmecha’s Anderlecht | Goal.com

 In the second half, both teams stepped up their game as they chased the crucial goal.
 Anderlecht had few chances to have taken the lead, albeit, their profligacy in front of goal cost them heavily.

-After an impressive shift, Onuachu - who now boasts 33 goals from 37 games - was substituted for compatriot Dessers with fourteen minutes left to play.
+After an impressive shift, Onuachu - who now boasts 33 goals from 37 games - was substituted for compatriot Dessers with 14 minutes left to play.

 In a twist of fate, it was Dessers who decided the game with his effort in the 86th minute thanks to an assist from Bogonda.